BIS-Space/bis-kicksat-sprite/README.md

 <h1>Overview</h1>
-<h4>This repository includes the code which will be put on the BIS KickSat sprite.</h4>
+*This repository includes the code which will be put on the BIS KickSat sprite*

+`SpriteMain` is the Energia project that should be uploaded to the Sprite.

+`libraries` contains several other Energia projects that `SpriteMain` relies on.

 <h2>Dependecies</h2>
 In order for the code to work copy the contents of the `libraries` folder to: